SaeidEl-Saadi/COMP3004-Team-11/README.md

 Garrison Su

-- Upload part of the code
-- Session part of code
+- Upload, Session part of the code
 - general debugging
 - A bit of UI
 - Session history sequence Diagram